Economy of Madhya Pradesh: Indore

 Indore is the commercial capital of Madhya Pradesh with a bulk of its trade coming from large, medium, and small scale manufacturing and service industries.
 These industries range from automobile to pharmaceutical, from software to retail, and from textile trading to real estate.
 Major industrial areas surrounding the city include the Pithampur Special Economic Zone and the Sanwer Industrial belt.
 While textile manufacturing and trading are the oldest contributors to the economy, real estate has emerged very fast in past few years.
 National real estate players including DLF Limited, Omaxe, Sahara, Parsvnath, Ansal API and Emaar MGF have already launched their residential projects in Indore.
 These projects are generally on the Indore bypass.
-This road also houses the projects of many local and regional real estate players like Silver spring, Kalindi, Milan Heights, etc. Major software firms in Indore include Worldpay, Impetus, IBM India[24], and Computer Sciences Corporation.
+This road also houses the projects of many local and regional real estate players like Silver spring, Kalindi, Milan Heights, etc. Major software firms in Indore include Worldpay, Impetus, and Computer Sciences Corporation.
 Also, many small and medium-size software development firms are also established.
 In the software front, a major event occurred in the first half of 2011 when India's biggest software company Tata Consultancy Services decided to open a campus in Indore.
 The Government of MP has also done the land allotment.
-Infosys, the country’s second-largest information technology services company, plans to set up a new development centre in Indore at an investment of Rs 100 crore in phase one.
+Infosys, the country's second-largest information technology services company, plans to set up a new development centre in Indore at an investment of Rs 100 crore in phase one.
 Pithampur near Indore houses production plants of various pharmaceutical companies like Ipca Laboratories, Cipla, Lupin, Glenmark, and Unichem.

+The nominal GDP of Indore District was estimated at Rs.
+64,813 crores for the year 2020–21.